kubeshop/botkube-docs/docs/architecture/index.md

 ![Architecture](assets/arch-light.svg#gh-light-mode-only)![Architecture](assets/arch-dark.svg#gh-dark-mode-only)

+### Plugin repository

+A plugin repository is a place where plugin binaries and index file are stored.
+This repository must be publicly available and supports downloading assets via HTTP(s).
+Any static file server can be used, for instance: GitHub Pages, `s3`, `gcs`, etc.

 ### Plugin manager

 Plugin manager takes care of downloading enabled and bound plugins, running a given plugin binary and maintaining the gRPC connection.
 Under the hood, the [`go-plugin`](https://github.com/hashicorp/go-plugin/) library is used.
 Plugin manager is responsible both for the executor and source plugins.